SeoulP/GithubRepo/README.md

 # GithubRepo
-This is a repo for my Mobila App Development Class to practice their Github chops.
+This is a repo for my Mobile App Development Class to practice their Github chops.

+This is a forked project, originally by Brian is Brilliant, forked by SeoulP